cbillowes/corporate-programmer-oxygen/content/posts/2016-09-02-sustainable-living/index.md

 cover: "https://picsum.photos/1280/500/?image=1039"
 date:   2016-09-02 21:50:36 +0200
 tags:
-    - mindset
+    - Mindset
-    - productivity
+    - Productivity
-    - time-management
+    - Time Management
 ---

 > The aim is simple.
 I wish to boost my overall sense of wellbeing by living a